Date posted: Thursday, December 1, 2022

 Applications will be evaluated according to the following criteria:

-- Evidence that the library needs funding to continue or create programming focused on increasing access for groups that are identified as underserved or for new library users in the community
+• Evidence that the library needs funding to continue or create programming focused on civic education

 Applicants are encouraged to address questions about the selection guidelines, process, and requirements to the ALA Public Programs Office at 1-800-545-2433 ext.
 5045, or publicprograms@ala.org.